Skip to the content

 1. I never received a renewal notice so I don’t have my Web PIN.
 How can I get a duplicate copy of my renewal?
 (Back to Top)

-If you do not have your Web PIN, you can also use the Audit Number that is included in the bottom left portion of your current vehicle registration.
-See the following Example Vehicle Registration.
+The Audit Number that is included in the bottom left portion of your current vehicle registration.

 1. I renewed my plates online but have not received my stickers.
 Has my renewal been processed?
 (Back to Top)